 To define your Live Parts model, begin with an existing SOLIDWORKS assembly to which you want to add your Live Parts design.
 If you have no existing assembly or want to create a standalone Live Parts design, you can start with an empty assembly.
 Follow the steps below to define a Live Parts model:

 - Create a part(s) within your assembly in SOLIDWORKS to hold reference geometry for gradients, forces, and seed cells.

-- Define forces using the Force button in the Add-in toolbar.
+- Defining forces using the Force button in the Add-in toolbar.
 Forces of specified magnitude and direction can be applied to selected surfaces to simulate the effects of such loads on your design.

-- Define fixtures using the Fixture button in the Add-in toolbar.
+- Defining fixtures using the Fixture button in the Add-in toolbar.
 Fixtures allow users to fix the surface of a gradient in space.

-- Define seed cells using the Seed Cell button in the Add-in toolbar.
+- Defining seed cells using the Seed Cell button in the Add-in toolbar.
 Seed cells are used to set the start and end locations for the Live Parts growth process.

-- Define symmetries (optional) using the Symmetry button in the Add-in toolbar.
+- Defining symmetries (optional) using the Symmetry button in the Add-in toolbar.

-- Define walls (optional) using the Wall button in the Add-in toolbar.
+- Defining walls (optional) using the Wall button in the Add-in toolbar.
 Walls are surfaces to which seed cells can be attached, allowing adjacent cells to feel strain associated with the applied forces.

-- Adjust the settings (optional) using the Settings button in the Add-in toolbar.
+- Adjusting the settings (optional) using the Settings button in the Add-in toolbar.

 Please refer to this video for a walkthrough of how to create a basic Live Part model in SOLIDWORKS.